 The 50 Best ‘Bid for Recovery’ Auction ran from July 3-12, when food and travel enthusiasts were offered the opportunity to bid for out-of-this-world gastronomic experiences donated by the restaurants and chefs featured on our most recent lists.
 We are extremely grateful to everyone who participated in the auction, as all proceeds went directly into the Recovery Fund to help boost restaurants and bars around the world.

 Direct grants: the World’s 50 Best Recovery CIC is making direct contributions to restaurants and bars with grants of up to US $5,000 per establishment.
-Applications were open between July 27 and August 2 and are now closed.
+Applications were open between July 27 and August 2 and are currently closed.
 For all the information about the process, please see here.
-To view the full list of 236 restaurants and bars across 53 countries selected to receive a grant, please see here.
+To view the full list of 217 restaurants and bars across 53 countries that received a grant in September 2020, please see here.

-Non-profit organisations: the World’s 50 Best Recovery CIC is making additional donations to a number of charitable organisations that it has identified as supporting restaurants and their staff, as well as feeding those most in need.
+Non-profit organisations: the World’s 50 Best Recovery CIC made additional donations to a number of charitable organisations that it has identified as supporting restaurants and their staff, as well as feeding those most in need.
 These include: